 Red crossbills have red feathers, but their bodies are a bit dull.
 They have grey spots all over their bodies, and they’re chunkier than your average bird.
 Additionally, the immature birds have lighter bodies, leaning more towards yellow.

 These birds love backyard feeders, so you may get lucky and encounter one or two.
-You can lay some suet, raisins, and sunflower seeds and wait for a red bird to come knocking.
+You can lay some suet, raisins, and sunflower seeds and wait for a red cardinal to come knocking.

 - Scientific Name: Pinicola enucleator